 The Academic Advising Center is available to help students create a coursework plan that allows them to succeed at Morton College.
-Every new degree or certificate-seeking student should meet with an Academic Advisor.
-All students at Morton College are assigned an academic advisor.
-First-year advisors meet with students that have fewer than 30 semester hours.
+Every new degree or certificate-seeking student should meet with an Student Success Coach.
+All students at Morton College are assigned a Student Success Coach.
+A Success Coach is assigned according to student program, as each coach holds a particular expertise in the program(s) they advise on.
+All students will have the opportunity to maintain a consistent relationship from start to finish with their Student Success Coach as students are guided through a comprehensive pathway toward their academic goals and success.